-Does an individual with a compromised immune system have a greater chance of developing disseminated Lyme disease?
-Studies are limited in this area.
-But the authors of “Erythema Migrans: Course and Outcome in Patients Treated With Rituximab” have published a limited case review, examining patients diagnosed with Lyme borreliosis (LB), who were also receiving Rituximab, a medication known to impair immunity.
+Individuals with a weakened immune system are more susceptible to developing infections, such as COVID-19.
+A review study has also found that people with compromised immune systems are at a greater risk of developing disseminated Lyme disease.
+The authors of “Erythema Migrans: Course and Outcome in Patients Treated With Rituximab” investigated patients diagnosed with Lyme disease, who were also taking Rituximab, a medication known to impair immunity.

-Their study features 7 patients with an EM (erythema migrans) rash who were diagnosed with Lyme borreliosis.
+The small study examined the risk of developing disseminated Lyme disease for people with weakened immune systems.
+Researchers enrolled 7 patients with an EM (erythema migrans) rash who were diagnosed with Lyme disease.
 All of the patients were receiving Rituximab for another underlying medical condition.
 Out of the 7 patients, 4 were also being treated with additional immunosuppressant drugs (e.g., corticosteroids, methotrexate, and bortezomid).

 “Rituximab is the anti-CD20 monoclonal antibody that influences B cells and consequently impairs secretion of antibodies, antigen presentation, and secretion of cytokines,” writes Maraspin and colleagues.